 You can use the Annotator Player and skip to 1 hour 53 minutes to watch the Health Counts 2024 presentation at the November 2024 Health and Wellbeing board, summarising the survey methods and some initial findings.

-These documents may not be suitable for people who use assistive technology.
-To request an accessible format, send an email to the web content team.
+These documents may not be suitable if you use assistive technology.
+Use our contact form to request an accessible format.